How to Decrease Indoor Air Pollution

 Most homeowners view the inside of their homes as a safe haven from dust, allergens, and other outside contaminants that can cause medical-related conditions such as asthma and allergies.
 However, over time many of these outdoor pollutants can easily become indoor air pollutants if the proper care and maintenance are not put to practice.
 In many cases, a home's indoor air quality can be much worse than the air you breathe outside.

 The first form of indoor air pollution that comes to mind for many homeowners is carbon monoxide.
 Due to an odorless smell and extremely dangerous health risks, one of the most important detectors you can have in your home is a carbon monoxide detector.
 Carbon Monoxide is produced from the partial combustion of a variety of fossil fuels.
 However, outside of carbon monoxide, many homeowners are not familiar with other common forms of indoor air pollution including:

 - Radon: An odorless gas that is produced underground from the breaking down of uranium.
 This gas poses many health risks including an increased risk of being diagnosed with lung cancer.

-- Asbestos: Just like lead, asbestos was used as a material in the building of homes up until the early 197’s.
-This group of minerals can lead to hazardous respiratory conditions including an increase risk in developing lunch cancer.
+- Asbestos: Just like lead, asbestos was used as a material in the building of homes up until the early 197's.
+This group of minerals can lead to hazardous respiratory conditions including an increased risk of developing lunch cancer.